 C) When applying, the student must indicate the point at which he or she wishes the Academic Forgiveness GPA to begin.

 Students who applying for Academic Forgiveness will meet with the Academic Standards Committee.
 The same deadlines apply for student requesting for academic forgiveness.
-To see the dates and deadlines, please visit the reinstatement procedures page.
+To see the dates and deadlines, please view the reinstatement procedures.